How to bet on NFL Wild Card Weekend: Top sportsbook apps, promos for Saturday

-How, where to bet NFL Wild Card Weekend: Best sportsbook promos, betting apps for Rams-Panthers, Bears-Packers
+How, where to bet NFL Wild Card Weekend: Best sportsbook promos, betting apps for Panthers-Rams, Bears-Packers

 NFL Wild Card Weekend begins with Panthers vs. Rams and Packers vs. Bears, and bettors can use NFL sportsbook promos at the best NFL betting sites and NFL betting apps